MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-third-party-teams-apps.md

 - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Manage access to Teams apps across Microsoft 365.
+description: In this learning module, you'll learn how to manage access to Teams apps for end-users across Microsoft 365.
 ---

 # Manage access to Teams apps across Microsoft 365